weaveworks/scope/site/scope-features.md

 ##<a name="troubleshoot-apps"></a>Troubleshoot Apps

 A convenient terminal window is provided that enables you to interact with your app and to troubleshoot and diagnose any issues all within the same context.

-##<a name="weave-net-integration"></a>Weave Net Integration

-Visualize Weave Net as it gets deployed across your cloud environment, troubleshoot services and manage your networked containers all from a convenient graphical user interface.

 ##<a name="interact-with-kubernetes-clusters"></a>Interact with Kubernetes Clusters